-The total remuneration for key management personnel for the period totalled £618,000 (2018: £618,000), being the directors' remuneration disclosed in note 6.
+The total remuneration for key management personnel for the year totalled £789,000 (2021 - £998,000), being the directors' remuneration disclosed in note 6.

-19. Ultimate parent company and controlling party
+18. Ultimate parent company and controlling party

-Church & Dwight UK Limited is a wholly owned subsidiary of Church and Dwight Co.
-Inc, who are the ultimate parent undertaking and controlling party, incorporated in the state of Delaware, United States of America.
-Church and Dwight Co.
+Church & Dwight UK Limited is a wholly owned subsidiary of Church & Dwight Co.
+Inc, who is the ultimate parent undertaking and controlling party, incorporated in the state of Delaware, United States of America.
+Church & Dwight Co.
 Inc is also the parent undertaking of the largest and smallest group in which the Company is consolidated.
-The consolidated financial statements of this Company are available to the public and may be obtained from its registered address of 500 Charles Ewing Boulevard, Ewing, N.J.
+The consolidated financial statements of this company are available to the public and may be obtained from its registered address of 500 Charles Ewing Boulevard, Ewing, N.J.
 08628.